EdDataScienceEES/tutorial-Abigail-Louise/index.md

 An ANOVA which stands for "ANalysis Of VAriance" is a statistical method used to compare the means across three or more independent groups.
 It considers the variability both within each group and between them to determine statistical significance.

-Refer to part 1 - <a href="https://ourcodingclub.github.io/tutorials/anova/">ANOVA from A to (XY)Z</a> for a more in depth explaination of ANOVA and choosing the appropriate test for your data.
+Refer to part 1 - <a href="https://ourcodingclub.github.io/tutorials/anova/">ANOVA from A to (XY)Z</a> for a more in depth explaination of ANOVA or if you are unsure you have chosen the appropriate test for your data.

 __Why should you carry out a post-hoc test?__